Now offered online, on campus, or both!

-The TEDS Academic Scholarship Program is our highest and most prestigious scholarship at Trinity Evangelical Divinity School.
-This is for new incoming Master of Divinity Students who have demonstrated academic excellence, ministerial service, and potential for leadership.
+The TEDS Academic Scholarship Program is our highest and most prestigious scholarship.
+This is for new incoming Master of Divinity students who have demonstrated academic excellence, ministerial service, and potential for leadership.

 MA/Theological Studies and the MDiv

 TEDS students who have completed the MA/Theological Studies may apply all hours to an MDiv.
-Since the entire MA/TS can be earned at our Extension Sites, and certain courses may be taken online, this is a great way to complete a significant portion of the MDiv prior to coming to Deerfield.
+Since the entire MA/TS can be earned at our Extension Sites, and courses may be taken online, this is a great way to complete a significant portion of the MDiv.
 Talk to an admissions counselor for more information.

 Multiple Masters Programs

-Students in the Master of Divinity (MDiv) or Master of Arts in Theological Studies (MA/TS) can add a Master of Arts in Bioethics without substantially lengthening their stay at Trinity.
+Students in the Master of Divinity (MDiv) or Master of Arts in Theological Studies (MA/TS) can add a Master of Arts in Bioethics without substantially lengthening their program of study.
 Learn More here.

 Connect with us on Facebook, Instagram and Twitter to keep up with TEDS programs, news and events.